Meterstick: Benchmarking Performance Variability in Cloud and Self-hosted Minecraft-like Games Extended Technical Report: Real-World Experiments

 Companies that specialize in cloud hosting of \mves commonly list recommended hardware configurations, with the most frequent recommendation being 2\,vCPUs and 4\,GB memory.
 An overview of these recommendations is available in Table~\ref{tab:hardware_recs}.
 These recommended values are significantly lower than those listed on the community-driven Minecraft wiki, which recommends a dedicated full CPU (e.g., Intel i5 or i7, or AMD Ryzen 5 or 7) and 6\,GB memory~\cite{serverrequirements}.
 This indicates that players experienced performance problems with the recommended hardware configuration.

-Figure~\ref{fig:node_sizes} shows that using the recommended hardware configuration as listed by cloud-hosting companies, which corresponds to the \emph{t3.large} node type, results in poor performance and significant performance variability.
+Figure~\ref{fig:node_sizes} shows that using the recommended hardware configuration as listed by cloud-hosting companies, which corresponds to the \emph{L} node type, results in poor performance and significant performance variability.
 On this node size, each \mve becomes significantly overloaded by \envworkloads and exhibits high performance variability.

-The larger node types \emph{t3.xlarge} and \emph{t3.2xlarge} have 4 and 8 vCPUs respectively~\cite{amazont3}.
-While the t3.xlarge provides better performance and less performance variability than the t3.large, it remains insufficient to keep the mean tick time below 50\,ms. The t3.2xlarge node type is required to provide sufficiently low mean tick duration.
+The larger node types \emph{XL} and \emph{2XL} have 4 and 8 vCPUs respectively~\cite{amazont3}.
+While \emph{XL} provides better performance and less performance variability than \emph{L}, it remains insufficient to keep the mean tick time below 50\,ms. The \emph{2XL} node type is required to provide sufficiently low mean tick duration.
 However, this node type still shows significant performance variability for Minecraft (green cross) and Forge (blue square), which means these games can still become overloaded temporarily, as shown in \Cref{sec:experiments:envworkloads-perf-variability}.

 Interestingly, we observe that the benefit of more powerful hardware varies per \mve.
-Specifically, while PaperMC's (red circle) performance variability (i.e., VI) increases significantly when decreasing hardware resources, from 0.025 to 0.08 in the top-right sub-plot, it is the only game whose mean tick duration stays well below the 50\,ms threshold.
-Further analysis shows that, while PaperMC becomes overloaded and its tick duration exceeds 50\,ms, the number of extreme outliers is significantly less, preventing this performance problem from becoming visible in the mean tick duration.
+Specifically, while PaperMC's (red circle) performance instability (i.e., \newmetric) increases significantly when decreasing hardware resources, from 0.025 to 0.08 in the top-right sub-plot, it is the only game whose mean and 75th percentile tick duration stays well below the 50\,ms threshold.
+Further analysis shows that, while PaperMC becomes overloaded and its tick duration exceeds 50\,ms, the number of extreme outliers is low, preventing this performance problem from becoming visible in the mean tick duration.